mitranim/wordplay/readme.md

 instoling © M

-passworld (maybe a passport respectable enough that it lets one travel freely everywhere 🌍) © Yury
+passworld (maybe a passport respectable enough that it lets one travel freely everywhere 🌍) © Y

 saneari (a little adventure/trip close to home) © LJ